-- Removes the Florida Department of Law Enforcement's (FDLE) Cybercrime Office from the parties that must receive immediate notification of ransomware and cybersecurity incidents, instead requiring notification to the only the DMS' CSOC.
-The CSOC must then immediately notify the FDLE cybercrime office of such notifications from state agencies, and the Cybercrime Office and the local sheriff for notifications from local governments; - Requires CSOC to immediately notify the state CIO and the state cyber security information officer of a reported incident; - Authorizes the DMS to brief legislative committees that are responsible for cybersecurity policy on cybersecurity matters in a closed setting; - Allows a legislator who serves on a committee that is responsible for cybersecurity policy to attend Cybersecurity Advisory Council (CAC) meetings, including those portions that are closed to the Sunshine; - Permits the DMS to exercise authority to obtain immediate access to public or private infrastructure that hosts agency data, and to direct measures to assess, monitor, and safeguard that data; and - Requires that one of the three representatives on the CAC from the critical infrastructure sectors must be from a utility provider and requires that one of the members of the CAC is a representative from a local government.
+Removes the Florida Department of Law Enforcement's (FDLE) Cybercrime Office from the parties that must receive immediate notification of ransomware and cybersecurity incidents, instead requiring notification to the only the DMS' Cybersecurity Operations Center (CSOC).
+The CSOC must then immediately notify the FDLE cybercrime office of such notifications from state agencies, and the Cybercrime Office and the local sheriff for notifications from local governments;

+- Requires the CSOC to immediately notify the state the CIO and the state cyber security information officer of a reported incident; - Authorizes the DMS to brief legislative committees that are responsible for cybersecurity policy on cybersecurity matters in a closed setting; - Allows a legislator who serves on a committee that is responsible for cybersecurity policy to attend the Cybersecurity Advisory Council (CAC) meetings, including those portions that are closed to the Sunshine; - Permits the DMS to exercise authority to obtain immediate access to public or private infrastructure that hosts agency data, and to direct measures to assess, monitor, and safeguard that data; - Requires that one of the three representatives on the CAC from the critical infrastructure sectors must be from a utility provider and requires that one of the members of the CAC is a representative from a local government; and - Revises the mission, goals, and responsibilities of the Florida Center for Cybersecurity.

-The bill may increase state expenditures relating to new data governance duties assigned to the FLDS and the DMS, and to additional authorities assigned to the FLDS.
+The bill may significantly increase state expenditures relating to new data governance duties assigned to the FLDS and the DMS and additional authorities assigned to the FLDS and the Florida Center for Cybersecurity.
+See Section V., Fiscal Impact Statement.